Introduction

 Conclusion

 Coming to the Allianz Essential Income 7 Fixed Indexed Annuity, I believe that this might not be the best product out there.
-It has fewer features when compared to similar products by other annuity providers.
+It has fewer features than similar products by other annuity providers.
 The annuity also charges a benefit charge, which is not charged in most other annuities offering similar features.
 Furthermore, it has a low-income earning potential, with the indexing options having low caps.

 However, this is a very straightforward annuity and thus might appeal to people who don’t want to get into understanding complex annuities.
 Also, Allianz is one of the strongest life insurance companies in the world; it may prove to be an ideal policy for a very conservative annuitant who is looking for income protection above anything.